Indiana Family Law Attorneys

 Who is entitled to custody?

 In Indiana, there is no presumption favoring either parent.
 The court determines custody in accordance with the best interests of the child.
 In determining the best interest, the court considers all relevant factors including the age and sex of the child, the wishes of the child’s parents, the wishes of the child, the interaction and interrelationship of the child with the child’s parents, siblings, and any other person who may significantly affect the child’s interests, the child’s adjustment to his home, school, and community, the mental and physical health of all individuals involved, any evidence of domestic or family violence, and any evidence that the child may have been cared for by a defacto custodian.

 Relocation of a minor child depends on the unique facts and circumstances of each case.
-The relocating individual must file a notice of intent with the clerk of the court and, upon motion of either party, the court will set the matter for hearing to determine if the relocating parent may actually relocate with the minor child.
+The relocating individual must file a notice of intent with the clerk of the court.
+The nonrelocating patent may then file an objection which must be timely and complaint with the statute.
+Upon motion of either party, the court will set the matter for hearing to determine if the relocating parent may actually relocate with the minor child.
 There are specific timing and content requirements related to the notice.
 Initially, the relocating individual has the burden to prove that the proposed relocation is made in good faith and for legitimate reason, which, if proven, the non-relocating parent must then show that the proposed relocation is not in the best interest of the child.

 A child support obligation may be modified upon a showing of changed circumstances so substantial and continuing as to make the terms of the existing order unreasonable.
 A child support order may also be modified upon a showing that a party has been ordered to pay an amount in child support that differs by more than 20% from the amount that would be ordered by applying the child support guidelines and the order requested to be modified was issued at least 12 months before the petition was filed.